ssbb/tako/README.md

 ---

 > **Note**
 > Silencing rings are recommended.
-If you want the same travel as HHKB Type-S with DES housings and DES sliders then you should get #7 rings.
+If you want the same key travel as HHKB Type-S with DES housings and DES sliders then you should get #7 rings.

 ---